Skip to main content

 MCAS Health Risk Assessment

 As part of the Port of San Diego’s Maritime Clean Air Strategy (MCAS), a Health Risk Assessment (HRA) has been prepared in accordance with Health Objective 1, which directs staff to identify existing health risk levels generated from the Tenth Avenue Marine Terminal (TAMT) and the National City Marine Terminal (NCMT) for Diesel Particulate matter (DPM) and other Toxic Air Contaminants (TACs).
 The HRA establishes a health risk baseline for the areas near and adjacent to the Port’s two marine cargo terminals based on their 2019 activity and operations.
 The HRA explains how some key emission reduction strategies identified in the MCAS may help reduce health-related impacts.
-It is important to note that there is uncertainty in any risk assessment.
-The assumptions used in the HRA are based on guidelines that are designed to err on the side of health protection to avoid underestimation of risk to the public.

 The Port’s MCAS Health Risk Assessment - click here